hassansin/hassansin.github.io/_posts/2017-05-07-implementing-websocket-protocol-in-go.markdown

 Origin: http://example.com
 {% endhighlight %}

+All the requirements for a valid opening handshake request is described in the spec [here](https://tools.ietf.org/html/rfc6455#section-4.1)

 ### Hijacking HTTP Request

 Once we know that it's a websocket request, the server needs to reply back with a handshake response.
 But we can't write back the response using the `http.ResponseWriter` as it will also close the underlying tcp connection once we start sending the response.
-What is need is called [HTTP Hijacking](https://golang.org/pkg/net/http/#Hijacker).
+What we need is called [HTTP Hijacking](https://golang.org/pkg/net/http/#Hijacker).
 Hijacking allows us to take over the underlying tcp connection handler and bufioWriter.
 This gives us the freedom to read and write data at will without closing the tcp connection.

 {% highlight go %}